santu-d-dotcom/youtube-growth-guide/guides/video-ideation.md

 **Ready to optimize your content?** Check out our [Thumbnail & Title Optimization Guide](thumbnail-title-optimization.md) to maximize click-through rates, or our [Content Scoring Guide](content-scoring.md) to predict performance before publishing.

-**Want to automate ideation?** [Creator Unlock's "What To Create" tool](https://creatorunlock.com?fpr=chris95) uses AI to generate unlimited high-performing video ideas based on audience demand, trending topics, and competitive gap analysis.
-Never run out of ideas again!
+**Want to automate ideation?** [Creator Unlock's Deep Research](https://creatorunlock.com?fpr=chris95) analyzes top 100+ videos in your niche to find winning patterns.
+Combined with Strategy Model Training, you get personalized ideation across all tools.
+"What To Create" coming soon for visual content roadmaps!

 ---